DevOcho/d8-chat/README.md

 ## Development instructions

-If you are looking to contribute a Pull Request you can run the app locally with the following:
+If you are looking to contribute a Pull Request (thanks) you can run the app locally with the following:

 ```sh
 git clone https://github.com/DevOcho/d8-chat.git